Prescription Opioid-Related Fatal Car Crashes Spike in U.S., Study Says

 There are a couple of caveats.
 For one, the study didn't examine whether police ruled that the accident had been caused by a driver's opioid use, just whether or not the drugs were present in their system.
 Additionally, the testing methods were not controlled between the different states, or from year-to-year within a given state.

-Just like alcohol, prescription opioids can slow your reaction time, increase drowsiness, and impair both thinking and motor skills.
+prescription opioids can slow your reaction time, increase drowsiness, and impair both thinking and motor skills.
 But unlike alcohol, there's no foolproof way to field test for narcotic intoxication yet, and proponents of the study argue that's the only thing preventing the numbers from rising even more.

 "I believe the conclusions of the study are correct.
 They are finding more opioids in dead drivers than they were 20 years ago," Jim Hedlund, a spokesman for the Governors Highway Safety Association, told CBS News.
 "That goes along with the trend in society of more opioids being prescribed and more opioid deaths.
 It's up to doctors and pharmacists to tell their patients that these drugs can impair driving and not to take them when they drive."